It’s still peak season for outdoor dining. Set a gorgeous outdoor table with these summer table centerpiece ideas.

 Select your flowers.

 Whenever I use fresh flowers, I like to choose varieties that are long-lasting.
 I chose white hydrangeas because it’s really easy to rehydrate the hydrangea blooms if they start to wilt.
+Simply submerge the bloom in water for a few hours and the bloom will rehydrate.
 This little trick can really lengthen the time the hydrangeas last.
 I’ve had blooms stay pretty for weeks!

 If you have hydrangeas growing in your landscape or garden, it’s the perfect time to cut some to add to your arrangement.